Zia ul Haq

 “Zia-ul-Haq’s Islamization of Pakistan” by Charles H. Kennedy.
 This paper explores the Islamization policies implemented by General Zia ul Haq and their impact on Pakistan’s society and legal system.

 “The Legacy of Zia ul Haq: Politics in Pakistan” by Brian Cloughley.
-A comprehensive book that delves into the political and military aspects of General Zia’s rule, as well as his role in Afghan affairs and Pakistan’s domestic politics.
+A comprehensive book that covers the political and military aspects of General Zia’s rule, as well as his role in Afghan affairs and Pakistan’s domestic politics.

 “Between Mosque and Military: Zia-ul-Haq, the Ulema, and the Quest for an Islamic State in Pakistan” by Husain Haqqani.
 This book examines the complex relationship between the military, religious institutions, and General Zia’s quest for an Islamic state in Pakistan.